../

 (c, a, b) <- matMul c a b

-Based on this idea, we can encapsulate our FFI matrix operations.
-We need to use the linear-base library, which is effectively the standard library for linear types in the Haskell community.
+Based on this idea, we can encapsulate the matrix operations in our FFI.
+We need to use the `linear-base` library, which is the de facto standard library for linear types in the Haskell community.

-For IO operations, we must use the specialized Linear IO Monad.
-The Linear IO Monad can be interconverted with the standard Monad.
+For IO operations, we need a dedicated Linear IO Monad.
+The Linear IO Monad can be converted back and forth with the original standard Monad.

 import Prelude (IO, (>>), (>>=), fmap, return)